MRLintern/2DGeoHF/README.md

 ### TODO

 * Needs a `Makefile`
-* Separate `modules/classes` into different files.
+* Separate `modules/classes` into different files; not a priority to make the software run/work.
+Just more OOD principles.
 * A script for plotting data/results; Probablt `Python based` using `Matplotlib`.

 ### Introduction